Ronnie5562/Backend-dev/Java/README.md

 80. Exception throw keyword in Java - `Completed ✅`
 81. Custom Exception in Java - `Completed ✅`
 82. Ducking Exception using throws in Java - `Completed ✅`
-83. User Input using BufferedReader and Scanner in Java - `Completed ✅`
+83. User Input using BufferedReader and Scanner in Java - `Not Completed ❌`
 84. try with resources in Java - `Not Completed ❌`
-85. Threads in Java - `Not Completed ❌`
+85. Threads in Java - `Completed ✅`
-86. Multiple Threads in Java - `Not Completed ❌`
+86. Multiple Threads in Java - `Completed ✅`
 87. Thread Priority and Sleep in Java - `Not Completed ❌`
 88. Runnable vs Thread in Java - `Not Completed ❌`
 89. Race Condition in Java - `Not Completed ❌`